Cheapest online supermarkets 2022

 Choose off-peak delivery

-Having all that free time as a student is great in and of itself, but it can also save you money.
+Having all that free time as a student is great, but it can also save you money.
 Since you'll often be at home when the rest of the world is at work, you'll be able to get your shopping delivered at the cheapest times.

-Each supermarket will have its own peak/off-peak times, but generally speaking, you should try to get your groceries delivered on weekdays, avoiding evenings and weekends, to get cheap food delivery.
+Each supermarket will have its own peak/off-peak times.
+To get cheap food delivery, you should try to get your groceries delivered on weekdays, avoiding evenings and weekends.

 -